malaybaku/VMagicMirrorManual/en_about_settings.md

 In this panel you can also adjust FOV (Field of View).

 ### 3.3.2.
+Device Layout

+Same as `Streaming` tab in control panel.

+Available from v0.9.5.

+### 3.3.3.
 Keyboard

 You can change the size and height of the keyboard and mouse pad, along to your character's scale.

 This panel also supports the selection of typing effect, as control panel `Streaming` tab.

-### 3.3.3.
+### 3.3.4.
 Gamepad

-Similar top the keyboard, height and size is adjustable.
+For v0.9.4 or older version, adjust height and size here.

-For the gamepad, the character leans by the stick input.
+Gamepad has the feature that the character leans by  stick input.
 If you have a gamepad, let's check it by moving left stick with default setting!

 *In v0.9.0, gamepad is always disappeared.